EngReteti/My-CS-Journey/README.md

 🤝 The Heart: Initiative & Mentorship -
 Engineering is a team sport, and I believe in growing together.

-🌏 Cultural Synergy: I communicate effectively across diverse cultures and backgrounds, valuing ethics and inclusivity in every sprint.
+🌏 Cultural Synergy: I communicate effectively across diverse cultures and backgrounds, valuing ethics.
+I ensure every voice is heard and inclusivity in every sprint.

 🌱 The Encourager: I am a dedicated knowledge sharer, using these repositories to act as a resource for young tech enthusiasts starting their journey.